gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 ## 3.3.
 Results

-All of our results can be re-implemented with loading a pretrained model using the "results.ipynb" jupyter notebook.
+All of our declared results can be derived again by loading a pre-trained model using the "results.ipynb" jupyter notebook.
 The results are in the notebook with precalculated values and plots.

-For CIFAR-10, we have obtained a comparable test accuracy of 93.9% and an AUROC score of 99.63%, which is much higher that the AUROC stated in the paper's Table 1.
-We have used sklearn's auroc metric and could not figured out how the authors calculated it to get these amounts.
+For CIFAR-10, we have obtained a comparable test accuracy of 93.9% and an AUROC score of 99.63%, which is much higher than the AUROC stated in the paper's Table 1.
+We have used sklearn's auroc metric and could not figure out how the authors calculated it to get these amounts.

-We calculated the Precision and Recall vs num of predictions plots for the CIFAR-10 dataset.
+We calculated the "Precision and Recall vs number of predictions" plots for the CIFAR-10 dataset.

 Our plots: